Diversity-Aware Policy Optimization for Large Language Model Reasoning: Conclusion, limitations, and discussion

 In this research, we investigate the role of diversity in RL for LLM reasoning.
 Through comprehensive evaluations across 12 LLMs, we empirically establish a strong positive correlation between a model’s reasoning potential and the diversity of its generated solutions, underscoring the necessity of fostering diversity during RL training.
 To this end, we introduce a novel diversity-aware policy optimization method that optimizes the token-level diversity in positive samples.
 Experimentally, we demonstrate that our method not only enhances LLMs’ reasoning ability but also generates more diverse solutions.
 By bridging the gap between diversity promotion and policy optimization, we aim to provide new insights for advancing the robustness and creativity of LLMs in complex reasoning scenarios.

 Due to computational constraints, our experiments were conducted on $8\times$NVIDIA A6000 GPUs, which restricted our analysis to $1.5B$ and $7B$ parameter-scale models.
 This naturally introduces a limitation: the generalizability of our diversity-aware policy optimization method to larger-scale LLMs remains to be explored.
 While our method demonstrates significant improvements on mid-sized models, extrapolating these findings to larger architectures may require adjustments to the entropy regularization scheme or training dynamics, given the known differences in optimization landscapes across model scales.
 We urge future research to investigate these scalability challenges and hope our work will inspire the community to explore diversity-enhanced RL strategies for both small and large LLMs, fostering more robust reasoning capabilities across the spectrum of model architectures.
+Beyond scaling, the diversity-aware optimization mechanism could also be extended to other LLM tasks \citep{zhou2024hm3,wu2024evolutionary,huang2025multimodal,huang2025evaluation}, suggesting its broader applicability beyond reasoning tasks.

 Another promising future direction lies in the semantic definition of diversity.
 In this work, we employ entropy-based regularization to implicitly promote diverse behaviors during LLM generation, which captures statistical variance in output distributions.
 However, many real-world applications demand user-intended diversity (e.g., requiring both algebraic and arithmetic solutions to a math problem, or generating code with distinct algorithmic approaches).
-Such scenario-specific diversity requires explicit modeling of user-defined diversity, a challenge well-studied in RL \cite{ding2023quality,wu2023quality}.
+Such scenario-specific diversity requires explicit modeling of user-defined diversity, a challenge well-studied in RL \citep{ding2023quality,wu2023quality}.
 By bridging LLM reasoning with explicit diversity optimization from RL, future work could unlock more controllable and context-aware generative capabilities, addressing the gap between statistical diversity and human-intentional variety in complex tasks.

+\begin{ack} This work was supported in part by the National Natural Science Foundation of China under Grant U21A20512 and the Research Grants Council of the Hong Kong SAR under Grant No. C5052-23G, Grant PolyU 15229824, Grant PolyU 15218622, and Grant PolyU 15215623.
+This work was also partially supported by Guangdong Basic and Applied Basic Research Foundation (No. 2024B1515020019).
+This work was also partially supported by the Research Grants Council of the Hong Kong SAR (Grant No. PolyU15217424, PolyU25216423) and the Hong Kong Polytechnic University (Project IDs: P0043563). \end{ack}